 As with so many other DIY projects, part of the key to success is getting the preparatory work done properly.
 Here are some matters to check on prior to fence installation:

-- A fee may be required at the time that you submit your application.
+- A fee may be required at the time that you submit your application, or when your plan is approved.

-- To add insult to injury, even paying a fee may not be enough.
-Some towns may ask you to sketch out a plan of your proposed fence, replete with photos and written consent from your neighbor(s).
+- Additionally, some towns may ask you to sketch out a plan of your proposed fence, replete with photos and written consent from your neighbor(s).

 - Consent is one thing, getting a neighbor to pay for a privacy fence that will run along the property border that you share is quite another.
 Even though some people adopt the attitude that neighbors should share the burden, since they, too will be profiting from the added privacy, it is not a good idea to ask for such a payment out of the blue.
 Doing so could breed ill will.
 Of course, it is entirely different if you have had conversations with the neighbor right along and have already come to an agreement that a mutual investment in a fence to achieve privacy for both of you makes sense.

 - Have a surveyor determine precisely where your property boundary lies, unless you are already positive about the location in question.
+Some municipalities only require that you have the corner markers located.
 Alternatively, just make sure the fence lies well within the confines of your own property, rather than near your property border.

 In the process of determining whether or not you need a fence permit, you are likely to acquire additional information that will be of great value to you.